EUDR timeline tracker: Delays, U-turns and the latest enforcement plan

 All countries are currently classified as standard risk under the EUDR.
 The European Parliament rejected the Commission’s proposed benchmarking act, meaning no country currently benefits from any ‘low-risk’ shortcuts.
 As a result, all due diligence obligations apply equally, including geolocation, legality documentation, and risk assessments.

-The grace period should be viewed as phased enforcement, not a delay.
 Companies should continue building due diligence workflows, collecting supplier data, and testing TRACES compatibility.

 FAQ – Common questions about the EUDR timeline and enforcement